-On day trains, there can be restaurant or bistro carriages, or there are refreshment trolleys providing an in-seat service.
+There can be restaurant or bistro carriages on day trains, or refreshment trolleys provide an in-seat service.
 On night trains, you can buy some refreshments from carriage attendants.
 There are no restaurant cars on night trains.
-You can also take your own food on board any train.
+You can also take your own food onboard any train.

 How will I know when to leave the train?

-On night trains, you can be woken up by a steward / conductor if you ask for it.
+You can be woken up by a steward/conductor on night trains if you ask for it.
 You have the departure and arrival information in your order summary and on your seat/bed reservation.
 We recommend setting your alarm clock.

 What if I miss the train?

 It depends on the type of your ticket.
 Some discounted online tickets and tickets for night trains cannot be used for any other train.
 If you miss the train with such a ticket, you need to buy completely new tickets.
 If you travel by a day train on a Czech Railways train with a normal tariff ticket, usually all you have to do is buy a new seat reservation at the train station (approx. 3 EUR), and you can travel by the next train departing on the same day.

 Can I travel with a pet?